inoah01/Active-Aero-GitHub/README.md

 # Active-Aero
 This is repo to house Arduino sketches from my Active Aero project

-Full status update with videos is in the works, but for now, enjoy some photos :)
+Full status update with videos is in the works (at which point this will move to GitHub Pages), but for now, enjoy some photos :)

 ## This is a spoiler that I am iteratively engineering (and collaboratively designing) for my friend's 1990 Ford Mustang GT that he is building.>